 One way to make the tension - resolution point more dramatic is to avoid the I chord for several measures before arriving at the hook.
 Basically, the longer you stay away from the I, the more you want to hear it.
-On "Jump," the I chord (C) is avoided during the entire pre-chorus (9 bars).
-Some songs will avoid the I for up to 10 or 12 measures before the chorus, but there are limits.
-If the song goes too long without anchoring back to the I, the sense of key center can begin to drift, and soon a new chord will start to sound like "home base," changing the key.
+On "Rosalita," the I chord (F) is avoided for 12 measures leading up to the chorus.
+This is fairly close to the limit.
+If a song goes too long without anchoring back to the I, the sense of key center can begin to drift, and soon a new chord will start to sound like "home base," changing the key.

-Extension of Form
+Extension of V Chord